 Check the condition of your pool cover.
-If it is old or worn out, it may be time to replace it.
+It may be time to replace it if it is old or worn out.
 A new pool cover will be more durable and less likely to sag.
 A common reason for a sagging pool cover is that the cover is old, and it’s probably time to replace it.
 This can also vary between the different types of pool covers.

 Another possible reason for the sagging pool cover is that it wasn’t installed properly.
 If the cover isn’t installed correctly, it can start to sag in the middle or at the edges.
 This is usually caused by too much tension on one side of the cover or not enough on the other side.